 Loop on the Fortifications of Saint-Paul de Vence

-In this hiking trail, we will walk around the village of Saint-Paul de Vence, literally just outside and alongside the ramparts.
-Here, we can see stunning panoramas all around the walled city from the foot of the ramparts and bastions.
+In this hiking trail, you will walk around the village of Saint-Paul de Vence, literally just outside and alongside the ramparts.
+You can see stunning panoramas all around the walled city from the foot of the ramparts and bastions.

 The start of the trail is at Place de Gaulle.
 When we face the ramparts from the plaza, we head right to the ramparts, and we just follow the path at the foot of Bastion du Dauphin.

-The panoramic sceneries from the hiking trail include hectares of terraced vineyards, numerous orange trees, and olive trees – all used in Saint-Paul de Vence different industries like:
+The panoramic scenery from the hiking trail includes hectares of terraced vineyards, numerous orange trees, and olive trees – all used in Saint-Paul de Vence different industries like:

 - Oil production